Updated: 2 July 2015

-1. Write a letter of concern to the Prime Minister of Thailand, Yingluck Shinawatra, Government House, Bangkok, Thailand.
+1. Write a letter of concern to the Prime Minister of Thailand, General Prayuth Chan-ocha, Government House, Bangkok, Thailand.

-We feel that continuing correspondence directed to the prime minster – especially international pressure – ensures that those using repressive laws are aware that those charged and incarcerated are not forgotten.
+While we do not expect that Prayuth will change his mind, we feel continuing correspondence directed to the prime minster – especially international pressure – ensures that those using repressive laws are aware that those charged and incarcerated are not forgotten.

 It is important to make the representatives of the government understand that there is opposition to the use of repressive and unfair laws.

-3. Write to your local member of parliament and your minister for foreign affairs, drawing their attention to the lese-majeste law in Thailand.
+3. Write to your local member of parliament and your minister for foreign affairs, drawing their attention to the lese-majeste law in Thailand and its political use.

 For U.S. congressmen and women, look here and here; for Australian parliamentarians, contacts are here; for the U.K., a list is here; EU MEPs are here and EU parliament offices in member countries are here; for other countries, Google them)